 - What do I want for myself that doesn’t involve having a partner?

 These questions may be tough but it’s necessary for your growth to take the time to journal and be honest.
-Reflect on your answers, make the changes, and give yourself time to heal.
+So reflect on your answers, make the changes, and give yourself time to heal.

 - Age range